Close

 Peak Processing Periods

-Applications during Chinese New Year (January-February) and Hari Raya (May-June) experience 2-3 additional days processing time.
-December holiday season also creates delays of 1-2 extra days.
-Incomplete or unclear documents may result in embassy requests for clarification, adding more processing days.
+Applications during Chinese New Year (January–February) and Hari Raya (May–June) experience 2–3 additional days processing time.
+The December holiday season also creates delays of 1–2 extra days.
+Incomplete or unclear documents may result in embassy requests for clarification, adding further processing days.

 Essential Documentation